 The peer review process can be adversarial, and the temptation to defend yourself against the people criticising the product of three years of your life can be very strong.
 However, reviewers are a bit like a prescreening audience for a film, and their opinions (irrespective of how they are expressed) are a subsampling of broader opinions about your paper once it is published.
 Unless you plan to track down and yell at all the subsequent readers who didn’t like that aspect of your paper, it doesn’t make sense to have a go at the reviewers.

-Penance: Tell your cat that the reviewers are misguided fools, then sit back down and write a charming and polite response letter.
+Penance: Explain to your cat or an inanimate object that the reviewers are misguided fools, then write a charming and polite response letter.